American Heart Association backs current BP treatments

-A report published Wednesday recommends healthcare providers take a new approach to treating high blood pressure for people older than 60.
+A report published late in 2013 recommends healthcare providers take a new approach to treating high blood pressure for people older than 60.
 But based on the current research available, the American Heart Association recommends that healthcare providers continue to follow existing guidelines for treating high blood pressure.

 One in three American adults has high blood pressure, which is a reading of 140/90 millimeters of mercury or higher.
 The opinion published in JAMA advises treatment at 140/90 for adults from ages 30 to 59, but starting only at 150/90 for people 60 and older.
 The American Heart Association maintains its recommendation of initiating treatment — starting with lifestyle changes and then medication if necessary — at 140/90 until age 80, then at 150/90.

 High blood pressure is undertreated and underdiagnosed among all races and genders, and those with high blood pressure often face serious cardiovascular problems such as stroke, heart attack or heart failure.
 Lower blood pressures are strongly associated with a lower incidence of heart disease and strokes.

 “Much of our great success in reducing deaths from stroke has been attributed to better blood pressure control,” said Jessup, the medical director of the Penn Heart and Vascular Center, professor of medicine and associate chief of clinical affairs in Cardiology at the University of Pennsylvania School of Medicine in Philadelphia.

 “However, even with the current target of less than 140, many individuals have high blood pressure that is out of control, and they continue to be at serious risk, especially for heart failure and for stroke,” she said.
 “If the target is raised, almost certainly blood pressure in many people will be even higher.”

 Elliott Antman, M.D., President of the American Heart Association, said the new recommendation could expose many more people to health-related problems from high blood pressure.